-The experiences of women in the Holocaust is worth mentioning at the outset, and the USHMM describes the unique targeting of women by the Nazis;
+The experiences of women in the Holocaust is worth mentioning at the outset.
+The United States Holocaust Memorial Museum describes the unique targeting of women by the Nazis:

 “The Nazi regime targeted all Jews, both men and women, for persecution and eventually death.
 The regime frequently subjected women, however, both Jewish and non-Jewish, to brutal persecution that was sometimes unique to the gender of the victims.
 Nazi ideology also targeted Roma (Gypsy) women, Polish women, and women with disabilities living in institutions.